theopenlane/core/docs/Jobs.md

 For more information on cron syntax, see [crontab.guru](https://crontab.guru/).

-## Future Work
+## TODOs
 - Results need to be posted back to the openlane API to the job results table
+    - Add success and failure scripts that can be used in both dev + production
+    - ^ Fix the API because the syntax is incorrect and they aren't being added correctly - works currently with the script names set to empty in config
 - Allow for other triggers (e.g. webhooks) instead of always running on a schedule
-- Openlane agent wrapper
-- Add success and failure scripts that can be used in both dev + production
-- ^ Fix the API (maybe just switch to the go-client) because the syntax is incorrect
+- Openlane agent wrapper for running on customers infra - should include a binary + docker image for both arm + x86 arch
-- Add priority field to scheduler
+- Add priority field to scheduled job, allow customers to prioritize certain jobs higher than others
-- Add hook to disable a scheduled job
+- Add hook to disable a scheduled job - added field as `active` in the db, but its not currently passed to windmill and no update of scheduled jobs happens
+- Test update paths for job templates + schedules in windmill, only creation has been tested
+- Test deletion path + add hooks to ensure templates + schedules get deleted from windmill if they are deleted from the api
+- Job runner assignment - instead of using/requiring an ID we should fall back to being able to assign to any worker in the organization instead, look at using queues in windmill